nectar-cookbooks/mediaflux/README.md

 override the defaults; see the http://community.opscode.com/cookbooks/java for the relevant attributes

-This cookbook should in theory be platform independent ... across unix-like OSes.
-The cookbook will not work on Windows.
+The recipes in this cookbook should work on x86 and x86-64 systems running recent Ubuntu, RHEL compatible and Fedora distros (at least).
+Windows is is not supported.

 If you enable saving backups to a SWIFT object store (see below), you need to make sure that `node['setup']['openstack_clients']` is false.
 The